 At their most basic level that is what a Detachment is.
-Your build up your force from Detachments.
-You might have 1, you might have 3.
-Its a way of organising your army into valid portions that give Command Points.
-You want Command Points :-)
+Your build-up your force from Detachments.
+You will probably want just one Detachment.
+It’s a way of organising your army into valid portions.

-If you’re playing Narrative or Open Play and yet to move to Matched Play Detachments and the various rules that govern them will be less of a concern for you.
-Detachments are used and enforced in Matched Play to try and keep the battle as fair as possible.
+If you’re playing Narrative or Open Play and are yet to move to Matched Play Detachments and the various rules that govern them will be less of a concern for you.
+Detachments are used and enforced in Matched Play to try and keep the battle fair.

 As we are starting with tanks I’ll give a more in-depth example of how a tank based Astra Militarum force can work.
 As we go on, these examples will be explained less and less – as the terms and ways of constructing a force become more familiar.